Programs and Services

 - Transportation assistance

-- Connections to additional resources, such as mental health care, job coaching, Medicare/Medicaid, SNAP, LEAP, and more.
+- Connections to additional resources and supports, such as mental health care, job coaching, Medicare/Medicaid, SNAP, LEAP, and more.

-Sister Carmen can help participants experiencing homelessness in East Boulder County access resources that are available at SCCC and through other Boulder County programs.
+Sister Carmen does not provide housing, but we can help participants experiencing homelessness in Lafayette, Louisville, Superior, and Erie access resources that are available at SCCC and through other County programs.

 We are available to chat at our front desk Monday-Friday from 9am-12pm and 1pm-5pm, and at our food bank Monday-Friday 1pm-5pm and Wednesday 1pm-6pm at 655 Aspen Ridge Drive, Lafayette, CO 80026.